patrick-barth/PARANOID/docs/source/ADDITIONAL_SCRIPTS.rst

 Pull images
 -----------

-| Pulls images via singularity.
-Images are used to build the containers used by processes.
+| Pulls images via Singularity.
+These images are used to build the containers executed by individual processes.
-| Should be used to pull all images before starting PARANOiD.
+| This script should be used to pull all images before starting PARANOiD.

 Usage: